BSCCNS/vcity_circularity_api/README.md

 `data`: Contains external data for the API.
 In this barebones version, it only contains a fake database file implemented through a dictionary.

 `schemas`: Contains pydantic schemas for the different variables used.

+`user`: Contains methods related to user creation and deletion.